/

 EOF

-Write a Dockerfile to define our image build.
-First, set your organization as an environment variable:
+Write a Dockerfile to define your image build:

 cat << EOF > Dockerfile